gymorsiback/Value-Adaptive-Multi-Agent-PPO/README.md

-# VAMAPPO: Value-Adaptive Multi-Agent PPO for GenAIaaS Orchestration
+# A Value-Adaptive Multi-Agent PPO for GenAIaaS Orchestration

-This repository contains the reference implementation of the VAMAPPO (Value-Adaptive Multi-Agent Proximal Policy Optimization) framework, designed for collaborative Edge AI inference and GenAI-as-a-Service (GenAIaaS) orchestration.
+This repository contains the reference implementation of the Value-Adaptive Multi-Agent Proximal Policy Optimization framework, designed for collaborative Edge AI inference and GenAI-as-a-Service (GenAIaaS) orchestration.

 The framework addresses the challenges of stochastic latency spikes and complex microservice dependencies in distributed edge environments by introducing a value-adaptive mechanism and a Coordinated Advantage Function (CAF).